EmergingMarketWatch

 • Current policy rate: 10.25%

 Overall, we fully expect the CB to cut its policy rate in upcoming sittings.
-We expect a new 25bps cut in December, bringing the MPR down to 10.00.
+We expect a new 25bps cut in December, bringing the MPR down to 10.00%.
+We see the chances of a 50bps at about 30% despite still high inflation and loosely anchored expectations.
 We expect the CB will be cutting its policy rate constantly next year, bringing the policy rate to 8.00% by 2025-end.
 Financial volatility, in the context of a protectionist policy coming from the US could change our projection, hindering continuous easing ahead.
+However, the appointment of a more dovish board member to start 2025 could lower our 2025-end MPR projection a bit, considering two board members already see conditions for faster easing in the current context of lingering inflationary risks and uncertainty.

 Monetary Policy Council members